matheusgomes28/urchin/README.md

 ### Build Requirements

 If you're runnig Urchin locally, you should install all the requirements needed to build the application.
-Here's a list of all the dependencies needed:
+Here's a non-exhaustive list of the important build dependencies:

 - Goose for database migrations: `go install github.com/pressly/goose/v3/cmd/goose@v3.18.0`
 - Templ for code generation: `go install github.com/a-h/templ/cmd/templ@v0.2.543`